tldr-pages/tldr/pages/common/rails.md

 `rails server -p "{{port}}"`

-- Open console to interact with application from command line:
+- Open console to interact with application from command-line:

 `rails console`